Anton-Gladyshev/pypty/docs/example_breakdown.md

-# **__Breakdown of examples__**
+# **__Breakdown of Examples for Iterative Ptychography__**

-Here i will try to do an example breakdown.
+Here, I will provide a detailed breakdown of the example.
 To start a Pypty-Reconstruction you should construct a python script.
 And import all libraries

 ```python
 import numpy as np